CumulusNetworks/docs/content/cumulus-linux-44/Quick-Start-Guide/_index.md

 {{%notice info%}}
-If you run CUE commands to configure the switch, run the `cl config save` command before you reboot to save the applied configuration to the startup configuration so that the changes persist after the reboot.
+If you run NVUE Commands to configure the switch, run the `nv config save` command before you reboot to save the applied configuration to the startup configuration so that the changes persist after the reboot.

 ```
-cumulus@switch:~$ cl config save
+cumulus@switch:~$ nv config save
 ```
 {{%/notice%}}